|LW.11540 / LW.10251

 No prerequisites or co-requisites.**

-Over the past generation, the number of children placed in foster care in the United States reached historical highs (comparable in some respects to the rising incarceration rate).
+Over the past generation, the past generation, the number of children placed in foster care in the United States reached historical highs (comparable in some respects to the rising incarceration rate).
 At times, of course, it is appropriate to separate children from their families.
 The trend, however, has been to increase the ease with which state officials can take children into custody when they have concern about the children’s well-being, a determination that is highly subjective.
 The Family Defense Clinic has helped spearhead a movement–in New York City and nationally–over the past 20 years to push back against this trend.
 We believe that poor families, and poor families of color in particular, are entitled to the identical protections against unwelcome state intervention that wealthy parents (and their children) enjoy.
 The overwhelming majority of families that are monitored and disrupted by child welfare authorities are poor and they are disproportionately minorities.
-(In New York City, approximately 97 percent of the children in foster care are minorities.)
+(In New York City, approximately 96 percent of the children in foster care are minorities.)
 The Family Defense Clinic strives to protect and expand the due process rights of these families, and to advocate for the services to which they are entitled, but which they are often denied.
 Central to the Clinic’s mission is to work through both direct representation and systemic advocacy to combat the indignity and inequality routinely experienced by parents involved with the child welfare system.